Jump to ↓

 RingCentral RingEX is a smart unified communications platform with unlimited VoIP calling, video meetings, team chat, unlimited virtual faxing, and SMS/MMS.
 It has a 99.999% uptime guarantee, provides 24/7 customer support for all users, and recently debuted a series of AI-powered features to increase agent efficiency and improve the customer experience.

-Nextiva supports slightly more video meeting participants than RingCentral, but RingCentral offers more advanced video features, plus SSO and 99.999% uptime across all RingEX plans.
-Both providers offer 24/7 chat and phone support, but only Nextiva includes unlimited SMS and customer-to-team texting.
-This makes it a stronger pick for teams focused on text-based communication.
-However, RingCentral stands out with AI-powered texting features, including SMS translation and generative message editing, which Nextiva lacks.
+Compared to Nextiva, RingCentral offers more advanced video meetings with SSO and 99.999% uptime across all RingEX plans.
+Both providers offer 24/7 chat and phone support, but only Nextiva includes unlimited SMS and customer-to-team texting, which makes Nextiva stronger for teams focused on text-based communication.
+RingCentral counters with AI-powered texting features, including SMS translation and generative message editing, that Nextiva lacks.

 RingCentral Pricing